Clamart: Les petits pois (peas)

 The city name is famous in French gastronomy.
 A speciality with peas as a side-dish, is called "à la Clamart".
 Close to Paris and its central marketplace (Les Halles), Clamart's peas were the first of the season.

+Hôtel de Ville

+The Hôtel de Ville was created from an ancient château which was acquired by the town council in 1842.

 De Gaulle assassination attempt

 On 22 August 1962 the French President Charles de Gaulle was the target of an assassination attempt organised by the French Air Force Lieutenant-Colonel Jean Bastien-Thiry.
 As de Gaulle's black Citroën DS 19 sped through Petit-Clamart it was met by a barrage of submachine-gun fire.
 De Gaulle and his entourage, which included his wife, survived the attempt without any casualties or serious injuries while the attempt's perpetrators were subsequently all arrested and put on trial.
 The leader of the assassination attempt, Jean Bastien-Thiry, was executed by firing squad after his 1963 conviction, and was the last person to be executed by firing squad in France.